-NOTE 1 BASIS OF PRESENTATION:
+NOTE 1 BASIS OF PRESENTATION

-The accompanying schedule of expenditures of state financial assistance (the Schedule) includes the state grant activity of the City of Umatilla, Florida (the City) under programs of the state government for the year ended September 30, 2021.
-The information in this Schedule is presented in accordance with the requirements of Section 215.97, Florida Statutes.
+The accompanying schedule of expenditures of federal awards and state financial assistance (the Schedule) includes the federal and state grant activity of the City of Umatilla, Florida (the City) under programs and projects of the federal and state government for the year ended September 30, 2023.
+The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements for Federal Awards (Uniform Guidance) and Section 215.97, Florida Statutes.
 Because the Schedule presents only a selected portion of the operations of the City, it is not intended to and does not present the financial position, changes in net position or cash flows of the City.

-NOTE 2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES:
+NOTE 2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Expenditures reported on the Schedule are reported on the accrual basis of accounting.
-Therefore, amounts reported on the Schedule are based on expenditures incurred as of September 30, 2021, even if grant or loan was received subsequent to that date.
+Therefore, amounts reported on the Schedule are based on expenditures incurred as of September 30, 2023, even if grant or loan was received subsequent to that date.
+Federal and state expenditures are recognized following the cost principles contained in the Uniform Guidance and Chapter 10.550, Rules of the Auditor General wherein certain types of expenditures are not allowable or are limited as to reimbursement.
 Pass-through entity identifying numbers are presented where available.

-NOTE 3 LOANS AND LOAN GUARANTEES:
+NOTE 3 LOANS AND LOAN GUARANTEES

 In April 2021, the City executed a State Revolving Fund Loan agreement WW350752 for the City's sewer project.
-Loan balance as of September 30, 2021 is \$41,233.
-Loan expenditures reported in current year SESFA is \$1,089,597.
+Loan balance as of September 30, 2023 is \$689,252.